-I certify that I know or have satisfactory evidence that John Feliz is the person who appeared before me, and said person acknowledged that he signed this instrument, on oath stated that he was authorized to execute the instrument and acknowledged it as the managing member of CHINIDERE, LLC to be the free and voluntary act of such party for the uses and purposes mentioned in the instrument.
+400 405 State of Washington City of Vancouver 410 I certify that I know or have satisfactory evidence that Catherine A person who appeared before me, and said person acknowledged that (he/she) signed this instrument, on oath stated that (he/she) was authorized to execute the instrument and acknowledged it as the Manage , of Chinider, LLC to be the free and voluntary act of such party for the uses and purposes mentioned 415 in the instrument.
+2016.
+420 HILL REALING (Seal or stamp) 425 430